 The feminine proof of Edmonton World Serieswas marked by absence of the first three classified in the Ranking World, Katie Zaferes, Jessica Leartmonth and Georgia Taylor-Brwon, leaving the opportunity to the North American Taylor Spivey to get the World Cup lead if he won the test

-In the cycling sector we saw how from the beginning as a group formed by Taylor Spivey Coldwell and Rappaport tried to leave alone, going through the first lap of the circuit with 17 seconds on the peloton with the rest of the favorites.
+In the cycling sector we saw how from the beginning as a group formed by Taylor Spivey Coldwell and Rappaport tried to leave alone, going through the first lap of the circuit with 17 seconds over the peloton with the rest of the favorites.

 With this victory Emma Jackson gets her first victory in a WTS.